breadthe/omigo.sh/source/_posts/2018-12-03-omigosh-blog-intro.md

 image_unsplash: true
 ---

-I've long wanted to share thoughts about development-related things but the hardest thing is to get started.
-Here I am though.
+I've wanted to share my thoughts about development-related things for a very long time but somehow never got around to it.
+Excuses are plenty but what's important is that I finally found myself in a good place to get this started.
+So here I am.
+Welcome to the Omigo.sh blog.

 I've been a software developer (in some form or another) for most of my life, and if there's one certainty in this career it's the constant need for self-improvement.